Kong/kong/UPGRADE.md

 - If you are relying on passive health-checks to detect TCP timeouts, you should double-check your health-check configurations.
-Previously, timeouts were erroneously contriburing to the `tcp_failures` counter.
+Previously, timeouts were erroneously contributing to the `tcp_failures` counter.
 They are now properly contributing to the `timeout` counter.
 In order to short-circuit traffic based on timeouts, you must ensure that your `timeout` settings are properly configured.
 See the [Health Checks